Cost of Living in Manchester 2026: Monthly Expenses Breakdown

 McMeal (McDonalds) £8 Fast-food baseline

-Plan around frequency: Manchester restaurants’ mid-range visits will dominate your monthly spend.
+Plan around frequency: mid-range restaurant visits will make up most of your monthly food spend outside the home.

 Transportation and Commuting Expenses